Whaling ships set sail as Japan resumes commercial hunts

 "This is a small industry, but I am proud of hunting whales.
 People have hunted whales for more than 400 years in my home town."

-Celebratory cups of the Japanese liquor sake were handed out during the ceremony, before the boats left the dock.

-Whaling vessels are also leaving Monday morning from other ports including in Shimonoseki in western Japan.
+Whaling vessels were also leaving on Monday morning from other ports including in Shimonoseki in western Japan.

-The country's Fisheries Agency said Monday it had set a cap for a total catch of 227 whales through the season until late December -- 52 minke, 150 Bryde's and 25 sei whales.
+The country's Fisheries Agency said on Monday that it had set a cap for a total catch of 227 whales through the season until late December - 52 minke, 150 Bryde's and 25 sei whales.

-"I'm a bit nervous but happy that we can start whaling," 23-year-old Hideki Abe, a whaler from the Miyagi region in northern Japan told AFP before leaving.

-Whaling has long proved a rare diplomatic flashpoint for Japan, which says the practice is part of the country's tradition and should not be subject to international interference.
+Whaling has long proved a rare diplomatic flashpoint for Tokyo, which says the practice is a Japanese tradition that should not be subject to international interference.

-As an IWC member, Japan was banned from commercial hunts of large whales, though it could catch small varieties in waters near its coastline.

 Activists said the hunts had no scientific value, and Japan made no secret of the fact that meat from whales caught on those hunts ended up sold for consumption.